williserdman/AREDN_site/README.md

 The port will be specified later.

 #### 5. Assigning a Static IP on the AREDN Node
 Connect your Raspberry Pi to the AREDN mesh.
-When it connects to the AREDN node, it will appear on the DHCP setup page.
+When it connects to the AREDN node, it will appear on the DHCP/setup page.
 Although DHCP is not used in this configuration, you can still force the MAC address of the Raspberry Pi to link to a specific IP address.
 This ensures that the Raspberry Pi will always be assigned the same static IP whenever it connects to the AREDN network.

 After assigning the IP, you can also assign the Raspberry Pi a static hostname, such as `raspberrypi.local.mesh`.
 This makes the website accessible at `http://raspberrypi.local.mesh:PORT` instead of relying on an IP address.
+Typically port `80` is the default HTTP port (to access `http://raspberrypi.local.mesh`).

 However, it’s worth noting that the MikroTik routers connected to the AREDN network may not refresh their DNS frequently.
 This could cause delays in resolving the hostname to the correct IP address.
-A workaround is to power cycle the AREDN node to which your computer is connected.
+A workaround is to power cycle the AREDN node to which your computer is connected once the Raspberry Pi is connected and running.

 #### 6. Configuring the Pico to Send Data to the Raspberry Pi
 Due to the DNS limitations mentioned earlier, a more reliable approach is to connect directly via the IP address.
 Configure the Pico code to send its POST requests to this static IP, ensuring that the port number matches the port on which the Raspberry Pi's API is running.
 In this setup, we used port 3000.